 Murat Bardakçi is a Turkish journalist and historian.
 He is a columnist for Habertürk newspaper and is the author of several books

 Anna Boots received her Masters in Middle East Studies at Harvard and currently resides in New York City.

-Margaux Fitoussi graduated from UC Berkeley and received a Masters in Theological Studies from Harvard Divinity School as a Presidential Scholar.
+Margaux Fitoussi received a Masters from Harvard Divinity School as a Presidential Scholar.
 She is currently a PhD candidate at